Privacy Notice

 We may need to share relevant personal information with other NHS organisations.
 For example, we may share your information for healthcare purposes with health authorities such as NHS England, Public Health England, other NHS trusts, general practitioners (GPs), ambulance services, primary care agencies.
 We will also share information with other parts of the NHS and those contracted to provide services to the NHS to support your healthcare needs.

 We may also be asked to share basic information about you, such as your name and parts of your address, which does not include sensitive information from your health records.
-Generally, we would only do this to assist the requesting organisation to carry out their statutory duties (such as usages of healthcare services, public health, or national audits)
+Generally, we would only do this to assist the requesting organisation to carry out their statutory duties (such as usages of healthcare services, public health, or national audits).

 In these circumstances, where it is not practical to obtain your explicit consent, we are informing you through this notice, which is referred to as a Privacy Notice, under the Data Protection Act 2018 and UK General Data Protection Regulation.

 For your benefit, we may also need to share some of your information with authorised non-NHS authorities and other organisations involved in your care.
 This might include organisations such as local councils, social services, education services, the police, voluntary and private sector providers, and private healthcare companies.
 Where necessary we also have data sharing agreements in place with our partner organisations which will state the specific ways in which the shared data can be used.
+Staff should discuss with you what information they are sharing, why and with whom.

 When we are required to do so, we will ensure that we seek your consent before sharing your personal information with other people.
 We will not pass your personal information to your friends, relatives or carers without your explicit consent.
 If you are unable to consent for any reason, we will only share information where it is clearly in your best interests to do so or it is required by law.